10 FAFSA® Facts Every College-Bound Student Should Know

 To get financial aid, you need to apply for it.
-Your first step is getting to know the Free Application for Federal Student Aid.
+Your first step is getting to know the Free Application for Federal Student Aid (FAFSA).
 Here are the basic facts about the FAFSA as well as information about changes made by the FAFSA Simplification Act to the application.

 The FAFSA is the primary application for need-based financial aid.
 Colleges use the information from your FAFSA to determine your eligibility for financial aid.
 Colleges may also use information from your FAFSA to award private scholarships from their own funds, and your state may require the FAFSA to determine state-funded college aid.

 Many families don't complete the FAFSA because they think their income is too high.
 Others think the form is just too complicated.
-But anyone who fills out the FAFSA will at least qualify for a federally insured, low-cost loan — and perhaps other grants, scholarships, work-study or loans.
+But anyone who fills out the FAFSA will at least qualify for a federally insured, direct student loan — and perhaps other grants, scholarships, work-study or loans.
 Some scholarships that are not based on financial need still require a FAFSA.

 Technically, the information from your FAFSA only determines your Expected Family Contribution (EFC), which is a number that colleges use to determine a student’s financial aid eligibility.
 The EFC is not, as its name implies, an exact dollar amount that students and their families will be expected or required to pay for college.
 You'll receive your EFC from one to three weeks after submitting your FAFSA in a document called the Student Aid Report (SAR).

 Be sure to complete and submit your application before the FAFSA deadline set by the colleges you plan apply to and by the deadline set by your state of residence.
 Filing the FAFSA as soon as possible after October 1 might put you near the front of the line for financial aid.
 To find FAFSA deadlines for your state, visit the Department of Education's student aid deadlines page.

-You can add more colleges later.
-You need to include the federal school code for each college to which you are applying.
-The school codes are provided in the FAFSA application.
+You can add or remove colleges later, if you need to.
 These colleges will see your Student Aid Report, which includes your EFC and a summary of the information in your FAFSA, but they won't see the other colleges you selected to receive this information.

 Don't be afraid to ask for help if you need it.
 Your high school counselor, a college's financial aid office, and the FAFSA website are all good resources.
 Many states hold FAFSA events (sometimes called "College Goal Sundays" or "Cash for College") where students can get free, onsite, professional assistance with completing the FAFSA form.
-Visit the resources page at Form Your Future to find specific events in your state.
 The FAFSA website also has an extensive help section.

 Sometimes, colleges will ask you to provide documentation for the information you reported on the FAFSA.
 This is called being selected for “verification.”
 If this happens, it doesn’t mean you did anything wrong—some schools verify all students’ forms and others are selected at random.
 Be sure to save the records and materials you used to complete the FAFSA in case this happens.
-And lastly, be sure to save a copy of the FAFSA before you submit it, for your own records.
+And lastly, be sure to save a copy of the FAFSA before you submit it for your records.